 - Best lightweight: Cybex Libelle — featherlight at 6.0kg and 52cm wide.
 Slides through tight spots where larger pushchairs struggle.

-- Double pushchairs on buses: Not recommended as a regular choice — see below for why.
+- Double pushchairs on buses: Not recommended as a regular choice — trains are a much better option for double pushchair users.
+See below.

-My daughter K and her partner B use buses with their children almost every day.
-They know every bus route, every driver, every frustration.
-When I asked them for their honest feedback on pushchairs and public transport, they didn’t hold back — and what they told me is more useful than anything you’ll find in a manufacturer’s brochure.
+My daughter and her partner use buses and trains with their children almost every day.
+They know every route, every driver, every frustration — and every platform gap.
+When I asked them for their honest feedback on pushchairs and public transport, they didn’t hold back.
+This guide is built entirely around their experience.

 None of this is a reason not to use buses.
 It’s a reason to choose your pushchair very carefully before you do.